antvis/G6/docs/api/Graph.en.md

 ### fitCenter()

-Translate the graph to align its center with the canvas.
+*Supported by v3.5.1.* Translate the graph to align its center with the canvas.

 **Usage**